Sleep

 Sleep is essential to the maintenance of physical and psychological health.
 Look at how you might be able to improve your quality and quantity of sleep.

-Sleep is essential to the maintenance of physical and psychological health.
+A good night’s sleep is essential to the maintenance of physical and psychological health.
 We all know how difficult life can be when we’re not sleeping well.
-Poor sleep can have a negative impact on energy levels, mood, performance and enjoyment of life.
-So it’s worth taking a few minutes to think about how you might be able to improve your quality and quantity of sleep.
+Poor sleep can have a negative impact on energy levels, mood, performance and enjoyment of life, soo it’s worth taking a few minutes to think about how you might be able to improve your quality and quantity of sleep.

 The sleep cycle